arichiardi/replumb/README.md

 [![via Clojars](http://clojars.org/replumb/latest-version.svg)](http://clojars.org/replumb)

-*Note:* I [made a mistake](https://github.com/technomancy/leiningen/issues/2043) and there is a `0.1.3` version already on Clojars that cannot be overriden.
-It is safe to use and reflects the latest changes in `0.1.3-alpha`.
+*Note:* I [made a mistake](https://github.com/technomancy/leiningen/issues/2043) and there is a `0.1.3` version already on Clojars that cannot be overridden.
+It is safe to use as it includes the latest changes also present in `0.1.3-alpha`.

 Then in your code, directly call ```replumb.core``` functions: